zxcv-org/gcode-respiralizer/README.md

 1. Set retract/detract/extra detract to all off / 0.0mm.
 1. Set layer height and first layer height to 0.02mm (~1/10th of the layer height you actually want)
+1. Set to zero bottom layers (temporarily).
 1. Position the model exactly where you want it on the build plate.
 From the next step onward, do not move the model on the plate.
-1. Slice, and save the gcode file for use below.
+1. Slice, and save the gcode file as "fine.gcode" (or similar) for use below.
    * (TODO: gcode-respiralizer will auto-detect that this is the finely-sliced file, and will save a copy for gcode-respiralizer to use later)
 1. Set layer height to 0.3mm or 0.2mm (whichever you want the output gcode to be).
-Currently 0.3mm is recommended if you don't care which, but 0.2 should work.
-Layer heights > 0.3 aren't recommended yet.
+Other layer heights may not work at all.
    * (TODO: auto-detect and auto-tune thresholds based on detected layer height.)
 1. Check vase mode again.
+1. Add back any bottom layers per taste.
-1. Slice, and save the gcode file for use below.
+1. Slice, and save the gcode file as "coarse.gcode" (or similar) for use below.
    * (TODO: gcode-respiralizer will auto-detect that this is the coarse-sliced file, and based on filename, will pair it up with the previously-saved finely-sliced file)
 1. Run "gcode_spiralizer fine.gcode coarse.gcode OUTPUT.gcode".
 Wait a bit, or a
    while, or a longer while, depending.
-Look at your favorite task manager / system monitor / perfmon "disk" or "fs" tab or similar to see if it's still working and not just stuck in an infinite loop.
+Look at your favorite task manager / system monitor / perfmon.exe "disk" or "fs" tab or similar to see if it's still working and not just stuck.
    * TODO: more incremental status to command line during fine perimeter loading and output generation.
-1. Open output in gcode analyzer, visually verify that it looks plausible - sweep through the layers; check again - it is up to you to verify that you want to print this weirdly-generated gcode.
-In particular, there is no reason to believe that the generated gcode will absolutely never go backwards, extruding over what it's already printed.
+1. Open OUTPUT.gcode in gcode analyzer, visually verify that it looks plausible;
+   sweep through the layers; check again - it is up to you to verify that you want to print this weirdly-generated gcode.
+In particular, there is no reason to believe that the generated gcode will absolutely never go backwards, extruding over what it's already printed (should be rare, but can happen).
    Thankfully due to the nature of the generated gcode, the z ramping would (probably) still be happening, so hopefully the extruder wouldn't skip, but BEWARE.
-1. Print, and hopefully verify that the vase mode fudge "seam" is not present, and that there aren't any artifacts introduced by this gcode post-processor.
+1. Print (if you accept all risks), and hopefully verify that the vase mode fudge "seam" is not present, and that there aren't any artifacts introduced by this gcode post-processor.

 ## Theory of Operation (currently somewhat stale)